RazberyCat/BearValley_AI/BearValley_AI/PROJECT_STRUCTURE.md

 ## 7. Change Policy

 If a change:
-- Adds a new top??‘level folder
+- Adds a new topï¿½ï¿½ë©¿evel folder
 - Introduces a new architectural pattern
 - Breaks an existing rule

-?¡ **This document must be updated first**
+ï¿½ì˜Ÿ **This document must be updated first**

 ---